-Which semantic concepts are extracted from video tokens, and how do they emerge across layers?
-To answer this, we employ Logit Lens~\citep{nostalgebraist2020logitlens} to trace vocabulary evolution across layers.
-Specifically, we project hidden states of video tokens at all layers through the language model head to obtain logits, then count the occurrence of spatial and temporal keywords to examine their distribution across layers.
-We use LLaVA-NeXT-13B-Video-FT across Action Sequence videos, with spatial and temporal keywords parsed from the question prompts.
-Figure~\ref{fig:logit_lens} shows that both spatial and temporal concepts are captured in video tokens, but with distinct emergence patterns: spatial concepts start to appear in very early layers, while temporal concepts develop in middle layers.
+\paragraph{Emergence of temporal concepts in video tokens.} Which semantic concepts are extracted from video tokens, and how do they emerge across layers?
+To answer this, we employ Logit Lens~\citep{nostalgebraist2020logitlens} to trace the evolution of latent concepts across layers.
+Specifically, we project the hidden states of video tokens at all layers through the language model head to obtain logits, then count the occurrence of spatial and temporal keywords to examine their distribution across layers.
+We use LLaVA-NeXT-13B-Video-FT on videos from the Action Sequence task, with spatial and temporal keywords parsed from the question prompts.
+Figure~\ref{fig:logit_lens} shows that both spatial and temporal concepts are captured in video tokens, but with distinct emergence patterns: spatial concepts start to appear in very early layers, while temporal concepts develop in middle layers onward.

+To further validate the disparity in emergence timelines, we visualize the evolution of logit distributions for these key vocabularies within a video in Fig.~\ref{fig:logit_lens_visualization_mini}.
+Specifically, we map the patch token positions associated with spatial and temporal keywords identified using Logit Lens across the early, middle, and late layers.
+Our findings reveal a sequential allocation of token positions: the model first grounds spatial concepts (e.g., salient entities or attributes) at foreground tokens in early layers, and later utilizes the remaining token positions to represent temporal dynamics, rather than overriding the already stabilized spatial representations.

-\paragraph{Video-language alignment enables selective spatiotemporal propagation.} How are the emergent concepts in videos propagated through text tokens? we analyze the propagation of spatiotemporal information to question tokens and compare it against the propagation of static vision information.
+\paragraph{Video-language alignment enables selective spatiotemporal propagation.} How are the emergent concepts in videos propagated through text tokens?
+We analyze the propagation of spatiotemporal information to question tokens and compare it against the propagation of static visual information.
 We qualitatively show two aspects: (1) temporal visual information is aligned with temporal concept vocabularies, and (2) such alignment emerges specifically through cross-frame interactions.